santanafx/frontend-3d-car/README.md

 ## Project structure

 The project was organized into folders, each intended for a specific element according to its function.
 The `./src/assets` folder stores project image files.
 The `./src/components` folder follows the Atomic Design methodology, enabling the creation of a more consistent and standardized system.
 The `./src/css` folder contains the `main.css` file and the `main.css.map` file, which facilitate code debugging and maintenance.
 The `./src/styles` folder stores the SCSS files for the entire project.
 The `./src/store` folder contains the files for managing the state of multiple variables using the `./src/store/reducers/vehicleData` reducer.
+The folder ``./src/lib` contains the `i18n.ts` file with the code to perform the internationalization of all the text in the application.
+The folder `./src/locale` contains the `en.json` and `pt.json` files with the object and its translations.

 When starting the project, a page is loaded with a map obtained through the use of the Mapbox API.
 The map was rendered using the `react-map-gl` library, which provides components that enable greater interaction between the user and the map.
 The components `<Map>`, `<GeolocateControl>`, `<FullscreenControl>` and `<NavigationControl>` were added.